Arrested for Credit Card Fraud in NJ? We Can Help

 Credit Card Fraud Defense Lawyers Near Me with offices in Morristown, NJ

+The criminal defense lawyers at The Tormey Law Firm have the experience and dedication necessary to serve as your advocates in the legal system.
+Our extensive knowledge of the law and specifically-formulated strategies for fighting credit card fraud charges allow us to successfully defend clients in courts throughout New Jersey, including in Essex County, Passaic County, Bergen County, Morris County, and Hudson County.
 Call The Tormey Law Firm anytime at (201)-556-1570 for a free consultation with one of the firm’s skilled criminal defense attorneys.
-They are happy to discuss your case, answer your pressing questions, and if you choose to obtain further services, you can move forward with confidence and a dedicated defender on your side.
+We are happy to discuss your case, answer your pressing questions, and if you choose to obtain further services, you can move forward with confidence and a dedicated defender on your side.

-Credit Card Fraud Charges in NJ: A Third Degree Crime
+Fraudulent Use of a Credit Card in NJ: A Third Degree Crime

 New Jersey Law outlines offenses involving the Fraudulent Use of a Credit Card in N.J.S.A.
 2C:21-6h of the Criminal Code.
 N.J.S.A.
 2C:21-6h sets forth: